OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 # Gateway

-In this document, on the one hand, the technical characteristics of the hardware are described, as well as the components of the device.
-On the other hand, the programming methods and the configuration commands of the meteorological data concentrator device (Iot-LoRa-Gateway) are indicated.
+This document contains the hardware technical characteristics, as well as its components.
+Additionally, there is a full description of the programming methods and the configuration commands of the meteorological data concentrator device (Iot-LoRa-Gateway).
 It is worth mentioning that the product is compatible with devices that have LoRa communication.
 Test

 ## Technical Characteristics

-The central processing unit of the equipment is the Lopy4 development card, the most relevant features were taken from [Lopy 4 datasheet!](https://docs.pycom.io/datasheets/development/lopy4/#datasheet).
+The Lopy4 development card is the central processing unit of the equipment.
+The main relevant features can be found in [Lopy 4 datasheet!](https://docs.pycom.io/datasheets/development/lopy4/#datasheet).

 ### Electrical

 -   Input voltage: 3.5 - 4.2V
--   Output voltage: 3,3V, 1.2 A.
+-   Output voltage: 3.3V, 1.2 A.
--   Max Input sink curren - GPIO: 12mA
+-   Max Input sink current - GPIO: 12mA
 -   Input leakage current: 50nA
 -   Max Output source current: 12mA